JackTrapper/delphi-parser/README.md

 # Next Steps

 - Implement the preprocessor, right now it is just a stub passthrough
-- Test the case of a program fragment (i.e. just some code), that they parser went haywire over
 - have the test harness look for `IsMissing` tokens and report them as syntax errors, with line/column info from the token
 - tokens are interned based on `Kind`, `Text`, `ContextualKind`, `Text`, `ValueText`, `Width`, `FullWidth`.
 But how does Roslyn handle trivia?
 Surely comments don't get interred with the tokens...
 - change the test case files to include tokens, and compare with #ptToken